adaltas/node-shell/doc/config/options.md

   Execute a function or the function exported by a module if defined as a string, provide the params object, see the [routing documentation](/usage/routing/).
 * `shortcut` (char)
   Single character alias for the option name.
+Shortcuts must always be declared in the configuration and will not be automatically be extracted like options are when the "strict" property is not enabled.
 * `type` (string)
   The type used to cast between a string argument and a JS value, not all types share the same behaviour.
 Accepted values are 'boolean', 'string', 'integer'